What are alienating behaviours?

 • Do consider all the circumstances – could there be some other explanation?

 • Do not sit back.
-Seek early advice and assistance.
+Seek early legal advice and assistance.

-The key is to recognise the signs and to deal with them quickly.
-If a parent is being alienated, then as more entrenched their views become, the more difficult it can be to find a way forward.
+• The key is to recognise the signs and to deal with them quickly.
+If a parent is being alienated, it can become increasingly difficult to find a way forward as their views become more challenging.

-Our family lawyers can help with practical advice, early intervention can be crucial.
-We are happy to have an initial call with you in order to assess whether we are able to assist you and to discuss anticipated fees for our services.
+Our family lawyers can help with legal and practical advice; early intervention can be crucial to reduce the long-term impact.
+We are happy to have an initial appointment with you to assess how we can assist.

-We aim to support you and your children through the entire process and have extensive experience working with a range of other professionals who specialise in parental alienation including barristers, child and family therapists, mediators and child psychologists.
+We aim to support you through the entire process and have extensive experience working with a range of other professionals who specialise in alienating behaviour cases, including barristers, child and family therapists, mediators and child psychologists.

 Scroll to next section